0xMMC/News-Analytics/1. mage_ai/README.md

 docker compose up
 ```

 Now, navigate to http://localhost:6789 in your browser!
 Voila!
-You're ready to get started with the course.
+You're ready to get started.

 ### What just happened?

 We just initialized a new mage repository.
-It will be present in your project under the name `magic-zoomcamp`.
 If you changed the varable `PROJECT_NAME` in the `.env` file, it will be named whatever you set it to.

 This repository should have the following structure: